 Q. Are baby swings good for babies?

-- Yes, baby swings are excellent companions for your baby to nap, but to some extent, you should avoid overdoing it.
-If you have to walk away or just to get her some sleep for a while, baby swings can help.
+- Yes, baby swings are excellent companions for your baby to nap, but you should avoid overdoing it to some extent.
+If you have to walk away or get her some sleep for a while, baby swings can help.

 Q. Does swinging help baby sleep?

-- A lot of baby swings are designed to help your baby sleep, and most babies love to sleep when swinging.
+- Many baby swings are designed to help your baby sleep, and most babies love to sleep when swinging.
 It can soothe fussy babies and even lulls them to sleep.

 Q. Is it okay for a baby to sleep in a swing?